Christmas Island: Government

 Christmas Island is a non-self-governing external territory of Australia as of February 2020, part of the Australian Indian Ocean Territories administered by the Department of Infrastructure, Transport, Regional Development and Communications (from 29 November 2007 until 14 September 2010, administration was carried out by the Attorney-General's Department, and prior to this by the Department of Transport and Regional Services).

 The legal system is under the authority of the Governor-General of Australia and Australian law.
 An administrator appointed by the governor-general represents the monarch and Australia and lives on the island.
 The territory falls under no formal state jurisdiction, but the Western Australian government provides many services as established by the Christmas Island Act.

 The Australian government provides services through the Christmas Island Administration and the Department of Infrastructure and Regional Development.
 Under the federal government's Christmas Island Act 1958, Western Australian laws are applied to Christmas Island; non-application or partial application of such laws is at the discretion of the federal government.
 The act also gives Western Australian courts judicial power over Christmas Island.
 Christmas Island remains constitutionally distinct from Western Australia, however; the power of the state to legislate for the territory is delegated by the federal government.
 The kind of services typically provided by a state government elsewhere in Australia are provided by departments of the Western Australian government, and by contractors, with the costs met by the federal government.
 A unicameral Shire of Christmas Island with nine seats provides local government services and is elected by popular vote to serve four-year terms.
 Elections are held every two years, with four or five of the members standing for election.
 As of 2024 women held one of the nine seats in the Christmas Island Shire Council.
 Its second president was Lillian Oh, from 1993 to 1995.

 The most recent local election took place on 18 October 2025 alongside elections in the Cocos (Keeling) Islands.

-In 2025 Shire Elections, the incumbent lost the vote, installing - KREPP,Tracey (1st) & LAI, Stephanie (2nd).
-THOMSON, Gordon (3rd).

-MASLI, Hafiz & FOO, Kee Heng lost their positions as councillors.
+In 2025 Shire Elections, the incumbent lost the vote, installing Tracey Krepp, Stephanie Lai and Gordon Thomson.
+Hafiz Mazli and Kee Heng Foo lost their positions as councillors.

-The overall majority of the Unity Party was lost, for the first time in many years resulting in Steven Pereira being elected as President, Swee (Mel) Tung Deputy President at the October 20 Special meeting.
+The overall majority of the Unity Party was lost, for the first time in many years resulting in Steven Pereira being elected as President, Swee "Mel" Tung as Deputy President at the October 20 special meeting.

 Christmas Island residents who are Australian citizens vote in Australian federal elections.
 Christmas Island residents are represented in the House of Representatives by the Division of Lingiari in the Northern Territory and in the Senate by Northern Territory senators.
 At the 2019 federal election, the Labor Party received majorities from Christmas Island electors in both the House of Representatives and the Senate.